 Randolph House Care Home is a purpose built 70 bed quality care facility that is owned and operated by Knights Care Ltd, a family run business which has over 25 years' experience in the care profession.
-It was rated 'Good' by CQC at the last inspection.

 Randolph House provides Residential, Palliative Care and Specialist Dementia Care.
 We also provide respite care which can provide much needed relief for those caring for a family member at home.
 Residents enjoy 24 hour care from the friendly skilled staff who strive to meet the needs and wishes of every individual in a person centred manner.